MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/slow-performance-if-having-many-shared-folder-or-mailboxes-open.md

 ## Cause

 You have many shared folders or mailboxes, or both, open in Outlook.
-In the case with a shared calendar, modifications or additions cannot be made until the program is finished syncing updates.
+In the case with a shared calendar, modifications or additions can't be made until the program is finished syncing updates.

 The number of shared folders and mailboxes that you can have open without issues depends on several factors, including hardware, mailbox size, size of the shared folders or mailboxes, number of folders in a shared mailbox, item count in folders, and network speed.
 A computer that has slower hardware, a large mailbox, and slow network connection may not be able to open more than five shared folders or mailboxes.
 However, a faster computer that has a smaller mailbox and a fast network connection may be able to open 10 or more shared folders or mailboxes.

 ## Resolution

 Reduce the number of shared folders or mailboxes that you have open in Outlook.
-To do this, you must first determine whether you have shared folders or shared mailboxes open.
-If you have shared mailboxes open, you must also determine how they are opened, such as being opened manually as an additional mailbox or being opened because of AutoMapping.
+To do so, you must first determine whether you have shared folders or shared mailboxes open.
+If you have shared mailboxes open, you must also determine how they're opened, such as being opened manually as an additional mailbox or being opened because of AutoMapping.

 A shared mailbox appears below your own mailbox in the Folder Pane, as shown in the following screenshot.